Projects

 Underway

-AusNet works are expected to take place from Monday 29 June to Friday 3 July 2026, with pedestrian crossing works to resume from Monday 6 July 2026.
+AusNet works are expected to be completed by Friday 3 July 2026, with pedestrian crossing works to resume from Sunday 5 July 2026.

 Please note, the dates and times may change due to weather or the contractor’s program of works.